wing5wong/artisan-whs-static/source/_news/2020-07-18_lessons-to-be-learned-by-whanganui-metro-rugby-teams-ahead-of-weekend-play.md

 show_in_slider: false
 date: 2020-07-18T08:28:13.955Z
 ---
-Brought to you by Wanganui Rugby Union.
+Brought to you by Wanganui Rugby Union.

 Nelson Mandela was once quoted that he never lost - he either won or he learned.